What Are Contour Lines?

 Generate Contours

 Extract contour lines at specified intervals.
 Major contours (5m or 10m) with elevation labels, minor contours (1m or 2m) for detail.
-Interval choice depends on terrain steepness and intended use.
+Interval choice depends on terrain steepness.

 04